sunlaiqi/skillset/Core/Python/Concepts/ClassObject.md

 # Class and Object

-Python classes provide all the standard features of Object Oriented Programming: the class inheritance mechanism allows multiple base classes, a derived class can override any methods of its base class or classes, and a method can call the method of a base class with the same name.
-Objects can contain arbitrary amounts and kinds of data.

 ## Namespace

 A namespace is a mapping from names to objects.
 Most namespaces are currently implemented as Python dictionaries.
 Examples of namespaces are: the set of built-in names (containing functions such as `abs()`, and built-in exception names); the global names in a module; and the local names in a function invocation.
 In a sense the set of attributes of an object also form a namespace.
-The important thing to know about namespaces is that there is absolutely no relation between names in different namespaces; for instance, two different modules may both define a function maximize without confusion — users of the modules must prefix it with the module name.

 Namespaces are created at different moments and have different lifetimes.
-The namespace containing the built-in names is created when the Python interpreter starts up, and is never deleted.
-The global namespace for a module is created when the module definition is read in; normally, module namespaces also last until the interpreter quits.
-The statements executed by the top-level invocation of the interpreter, either read from a script file or interactively, are considered part of a module called `__main__`, so they have their own global namespace.
+- The namespace containing the built-in names is created when the Python interpreter starts up, and is never deleted.
+- The global namespace for a module is created when the module definition is read in; normally, module namespaces also last until the interpreter quits.
+- The statements executed by the top-level invocation of the interpreter, either read from a script file or interactively, are considered part of a module called `__main__`, so they have their own global namespace.
 (The built-in names actually also live in a module; this is called builtins.)
-The local namespace for a function is created when the function is called, and deleted when the function returns or raises an exception that is not handled within the function.
+- The local namespace for a function is created when the function is called, and deleted when the function returns or raises an exception that is not handled within the function.

 ## Scope